Heryka Miranda

 Dance and music have always provided Heryka with a sense of freedom and liberation like no other.
 Listening, feeling and becoming aware of the sensations and impulses that the body offers throughout the lifecycle reminds her of her birthright; that is to simply "be".
 Uncovering the hidden stories and memories stored in the body through dance expressions have provided Heryka with moments of curiosity and reflection, opportunities to connect to her intuition and spiritual knowing, celebrate joy and a multitude of feelings and emotions while gaining essential life skills to heal and transform self-sabotaging beliefs stemming from the historical impact of colonization on her family and Central American community.

-Heryka is a community cross-cultural educator who uses ecological land dance practices and expressive arts therapeutic approaches in her work with institutionally vulnerable communities.
-She aims to bring understanding, harmony and compassion to schools, migrant farm worker labour camps and a variety of formal and informal community spaces through dance and creative movement.
-Her graduate research study at Brock University in the Niagara Region explored the experiences of Mexican and Guatemalan migrant farm workers’ participation in experiential 'dance for relaxation' community art sessions.
-Her work using ecological land dance practices with the late Juan 'Luis' Mendoza de la Cruz is featured in 'The Sunflower Man’ a short documentary by Toronto-based, Colombian filmmaker Monica Gutierrez.
+Her graduate research study at Brock University (2014-2017) in the Niagara Region explored the experiences of Mexican and Guatemalan migrant farm workers’ participation in experiential 'community dance for relaxation' sessions that she designed and led in Spanish.
+Her work using ecological land dance practices with the late Juan 'Luis' Mendoza de la Cruz, a migrant farm worker with over 30-years of working on Canadian farms is featured in 'The Sunflower Man’ a short documentary by Toronto-based, Colombian filmmaker Monica Gutierrez.
 Her dance work with people with disabilities is also featured in a documentary called 'Dance in the Shadow' produced by Parashoot Productions.

 Hamilton